 After extracting the files from the zip file (replacing the existing files), it may depend on how you installed the game.
 If it is the CD version or a copied GOG version, then you may have to run directplay-win32.reg or directplay-win64.reg, depending on which variation of Windows you use.
 For 32 bit versions the first file is required.
 For 64 bit the second one.
 It registers the dpwsockx.dll as to be used for IPX connections.
 (This also implies, that if you have different Armada installations parallel, you should keep the versions of the IPX Wrapper synchronous (use the same version in all installations).
-You can now go ahead and start the ipxconfig.exe.
+You may need administration privileges in order to do that step.
+When done you can go ahead and start the ipxconfig.exe.

 It will look a bit different to the GOG stock files.
-You can just as well use the before mentioned IPX Peer to Peer approach (selecting IPXWrapper UDP encapsulation).
+You can still use the before mentioned IPX Peer to Peer approach (selecting IPXWrapper UDP encapsulation).
 But you can now also select the DOSBox UDP encapsulation option.
 If you do, you need to provide the hostname or IP of the IPX server, as well as the UDP port it listens on.
 As mentioned above, for testing host name www.mobile-infanterie.de and port 213 should work.